-This spring salad–a mix of butter lettuce, radishes, avocados, goat cheese, and herbs–is tossed with a dressing that gets its creaminess and flavor from crème fraîche, honey, and Dijon mustard.
+This spring salad—a mix of butter lettuce, radishes, avocado, goat cheese, and herbs—takes its creaminess and flavor from crème fraîche, honey, and Dijon mustard.

 An easy and elegant salad that’s equally lovely on a random Tuesday night as it is at a tuxedo-required affair.
-Despite its benign appearance, it’s actually quite intensely flavored with mint, licorice, sweet grass, and, essentially, all things spring.
-Use whatever soft, fresh herbs you happen to have on hand.–Renee Schettler Rossi
+Despite its benign appearance, it’s actually quite intensely flavored with mint and hints of licorice, and, well, almost all things spring.
+Use whatever soft, fresh herbs you happen to have on hand.–Renee Schettler

 - 2 teaspoons honey